 - 2.2.1.
-Some children and young people have an increased risk of abuse.
-Additional barriers can exist for some with respect to recognising and disclosing it. - 2.2.2.
-Avanti Schools Trust are committed to anti discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face.
+We will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.
+We know that for some children and young people there is an increased risk of abuse with additional barriers to recognising and disclosing such abuse. - 2.2.2.
+Avanti Schools Trust are committed to anti-discriminatory practices and recognise children's diverse circumstances.
+We ensure that all children and young people have the same protection, regardless of any barriers they may face.